Attributes¶

 The comptime status can still be queried with .[comptime]:

-comptime const Xconst1 = 1 // obvious comptime
+comptime const Xconst1 = 1 // comptime because of the keyword, not the casing

 comptime const Xvar2 = rand // error: 'Xvar2' is not compile time constant